medoudi/StringCalculatorKata/README.md

-## Requirements
+## Environment
 - [ ] Java 8+
 - [ ] Maven 3
 - [ ] Junit 5
 - [ ] Use StringCalculatorKata and dont change project structure
+##Description
+StringCalculatorKata is a project used to sum all the numbers in a given String.This project is developed by following the steps described below :
 ### Step 1
-Goto StringCalculatorKata and put your first implementation of:
+The  first implementation of:

 ```
  int add(String numbers)